-Headaches can be incredibly painful, and oftentimes it is difficult to pinpoint the exact cause.
-Migraines and tension headaches, while both aggravating, have different presentations.
-Knowing the differences between the two may help you avoid your next episode.
+Headaches can be incredibly painful, and oftentimes it is difficult to pinpoint its exact cause.
+While both are aggravating, migraines and tension headaches have different presentations.
+Certainly, knowing the differences between the two may help you avoid your next episode.

 Migraine vs. Tension Headache

 - Severe pain, usually described as “throbbing”

 - Usually felt on one side of the head

 - May be sensitive to light, sound

 - See spots or flashing lights prior to an episode

 - Triggers include: low blood sugar (skipping meals), lack of sleep, alcohol consumption, strong smells, and stress

 - Typically felt on both sides of the head – temples, forehead, and/or base of skull